sscretchen/sscretchen/README.md

   </tr>
   <tr>
     <td>PeStudio</td>
-    <td>Take a peek into files for potential malware.
-I usually pull them into a VM environment to run this analysis</td>
+    <td>Used to look for potential malware.
+I pull these files into a seperate VM to run this analysis</td>
   </tr>
   <tr>
     <td>CyberChef</td>